Science Honors Program (SHP)

 POWERING THE FUTURE: THE PHYSICS OF FUSION ENERGY: Climate change and growing global energy demand have in recent years driven research into new forms of electricity production that are more sustainable than coal, oil, and gas.
 Due to its relative safety, cleanliness, flexibility, and fuel availability, fusion has long been sought after as the optimal method of power generation.
 In order to achieve fusion, matter needs to be heated up to temperatures exceeding that of the sun.
 Matter this hot generally exists as a plasma, known as the fourth state of matter.
 This course, which aims to give students a background in fusion energy, will be taught by members of the Columbia Plasma Physics Laboratory.
 The course will cover the potential importance of fusion energy, historical and current approaches to fusion, and basic plasma physics necessary to understanding fusion-relevant plasmas.
 The course will involve lectures, but will heavily incorporate interactive demonstrations and labs that will give students the tools to prepare them for further study of plasma physics and fusion.

-CLASSICAL AND QUANTUM COMPUTING DEVICES: The course will begin with the principles of quantum mechanics, showing how entanglement and superposition could usher in a new era of quantum information devices.
+CLASSICAL AND QUANTUM COMPUTING DEVICES: The course will start by discussing semiconductor devices, including transistors, and how they form the fundamental building block of classical computation.
+Students will next learn about the fabrication techniques used to build classical and quantum computing devices.
+We will then discuss the principles of quantum mechanics, showing how entanglement and superposition could usher in a new era of quantum information devices.
 Students will be exposed to the math underlying quantum physics, learn about the many platforms being used to build qubits in research and industry, and have the opportunity to visit a quantum optics lab at Columbia.
-The second part of the course will introduce students to the theory and applications of modern CMOS (complementary metal-oxide semiconductor) technology with an emphasis on devices for classical and quantum information processing.
-Students will examine the fabrication and implementation of conventional 3D semiconductor devices as well as the "new-age" 2D Van der Waals materials for multi-layered heterostructure analysis.
-The course will also include visits to see fabrication facilities and metrology/microscopy tools in quantum materials labs on the Columbia campus.

 ORGANIC CHEMISTRY: This course combines lectures, laboratory experiments, and demonstrations to provide an introduction to the principles and exciting frontiers of organic chemistry.
 Students will be introduced to the synthesis of organic compounds and the reaction mechanisms.
 Lecture topics will include: chemical bonds, structural theory and reactivity, design and synthesis of organic molecules, and spectroscopic techniques (UV-Vis, IR, NMR) for structure determination.
 Experiments will introduce common techniques employed in organic chemistry and will include: extraction, recrystallization, thin layer and column chromatography, reflux, and distillation.
 Note that students must be present for one of the first two classes for mandatory safety training.